jboss-developer/jboss-wfk-quickstarts/richfaces-validation/README.md

 What is it?
 -----------

-The `richfaces-validation` quickstart demonstrates how to use JSF 2.1, RichFaces 4.5, CDI 1.0, JPA 2.0 and Bean Validation 1.0.
+The `richfaces-validation` quickstart demonstrates how to use JSF 2.1, RichFaces 4.5, CDI 1.0, JPA 2.0 and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.

 It consists of one entity, `Member`, which is annotated with JSR-303 (Bean Validation) constraints.
 In typical applications, these constraints are checked in several places: